Table of Contents

 Exo Terra Allglass Large and Wide Terrarium

-It is produced with the same tough, clear glass and a front window ventilation to allow your ball python a good amount of fresh air.
+It is produced with the same tough, clear glass and front window ventilation to allow your ball python a good amount of fresh air.

-It comes with an escape-proof door and waterproof base door so you won’t have to worry about your ball python escaping and scaring people.
+It comes with an escape-proof door and waterproof base door, so you won’t have to worry about your ball python escaping and scaring people.

 Exo Terra Allglass Terrarium (for Baby Ball Python)

-This enclosure features a flat-backed style so you can set it up on a wall while giving you a nice view of your pet.
+This enclosure features a flat-backed style, so you can set it up on a wall while giving you a nice view of your pet.

 Types of Ball Python Cages

-Glass Tanks
+- Glass Tanks

-To be honest, even these tank toppers aren’t perfect.
+Even these tank toppers aren’t perfect.
 Ball pythons are good climbers and are shockingly strong for their size, so it’s not uncommon for them to manage to push such lids off the top of their cage before making a break for freedom.

 Another thing to consider when picking the best ball python cage is how you’re going to heat it- and keep the warmth inside.

-These mesh lids can cause problems with warm air rising up and out of the cage, making it hard to maintain in the required temperature for your pet.
+These mesh lids can cause problems with warm air rising up and out of the cage, making it hard to maintain the required temperature for your pet.

-Because of this, there might be urgency to use an aquarium to cover up some of the mesh or install stronger heating than in other types of cages.
+Because of this, there might be an urgency to use an aquarium to cover up some of the mesh or install stronger heating than in other types of cages.

-Wooden Vivarium for Ball Python
+- Wooden Vivarium for Ball Python

 Wooden vivariums for ball python are designed mainly for snake owners.
 This makes it a better and cool ball python enclosure.

-Ball pythons tend to be quite shy and sensitive animals, and benefit from areas where they can escape your gaze and feel safe.
+Ball pythons tend to be quite shy and sensitive animals and benefit from areas where they can escape your gaze and feel safe.

-Plastic RUBs
+- Plastic RUBs

 Their plastic nature also makes them cheap to buy, lightweight and easy to clean.
-Just as importantly (for breeders) these plastic cages take up little space, meaning that those with a large collection can accommodate them in a relatively small place.
+Just as importantly (for breeders), these plastic cages take up little space, meaning that those with a large collection can accommodate them in a relatively small place.

-Homemade Cages
+- Homemade Cages

 Wooden vivariums are such a practical option that some keepers look to make on their own.
 Doing so can cut down the cost and allow you to build a cage of the perfect dimensions for your home and your snake.

-Of course you’ll need some DIY skills, and the ability to source the needed parts.
+Of course, you’ll need some DIY skills and the ability to source the needed parts.
 Remember that it’s not just the wood you’ll want to purchase and cut to size, but you’ll also need the runners, ventilation panels, and glass doors.

 Alternatively, buying a premade wooden vivarium homebuilt cages can ne hugely effective cages if you’ve got the patience and skills to build one in the first place.